Close Banner

 Best Spots to View Fireworks at Magic Kingdom – Fantasyland

-So what if you're not able to snag a prime hub spot to watch the fireworks?
+So what if you cannot snag a prime hub spot to watch the fireworks?
 While the early frog gets the flies, let's be real: It's not always possible to break away from the fun to stake out a spot.
 There are still plenty of ways to enjoy the fireworks throughout the park.
 The music plays around Magic Kingdom so you can sing along.

 We highly recommend Fantasyland as a secondary location.
 You still get the view over the castle and you can even turn around and watch the exterior fireworks with Beast's castle from Be Our Guest restaurant.
 Or watch from the Tangled area with the lanterns hanging above you.
 Once the show is over, you are in the perfect position to hop on Seven Dwarfs Mine Train or Peter Pan's Flight with much shorter waits.
 Just know that generally, the back of Cinderella Castle (and some nearby walkways) is roped off for safety during the fireworks show.

 Best Spots to View Fireworks at Magic Kingdom – Tomorrowland BridgeOther great spots include Frontierland, which is less crowded, so you can maximize ride time before and after the show.
 While everyone will be wading through the crowds by the castle, you can already be enjoying Big Thunder Mountain.
-We recommend a spot on the bridge by Splash Mountain, which gives you firework reflections over the water, as well.
+We recommend a spot on the Frontierland bridge, which gives you firework reflections over the water, as well.

 Head to the entrance of Tomorrowland for another viewing spot — you may even get an angled view of the projections!
 Enjoy the show and then be ready to hop on Space Mountain to end the night.

-Another twist is to enjoy Disney Enchantment while you're having fun on rides!
-Seven Dwarfs Mine Train, Big Thunder Mountain Railroad, the Tomorrowland People Mover, Splash Mountain, Astro Orbiter and Dumbo are all great attractions to experience during the fireworks if you time it just right.
+Another twist is to enjoy Happily Ever After while you're having fun on rides!
+Seven Dwarfs Mine Train, Big Thunder Mountain Railroad, the Tomorrowland People Mover, Astro Orbiter and Dumbo are all great attractions to experience during the fireworks if you time it just right.
 Keep an eye on wait times during the hour leading up to the show, so you can sync it with the show.

 Exiting Magic Kingdom After Fireworks